skhcjh231/blog-post/content/docs/spring24/20_/_index.md

 ### Evaluationary Neural Architecture Search

 ## Contributions
-- **Automated Model Composition**: Introduction of an evolutionary method to automatically discover optimal combinations of diverse open-source models for creating new foundation models with user-specified capabilities.
-This approach leverages the collective intelligence of existing open models, enabling the creation of powerful models without the need for extensive training data or compute resources.
+- **Automated Model Composition**: Developed an evolutionary method to automatically discover optimal combinations of diverse open-source models, creating powerful models without extensive training data or compute resources.
-- **Cross-Domain Merging**: Demonstration that the method can discover novel ways to merge models from disparate domains (e.g., non-English language and Math, non-English language and Vision), potentially achieving capabilities beyond conventional human design strategies.
+- **Cross-Domain Merging**: Demonstrated the ability to merge models from different domains (e.g., language and Math, language and Vision) to achieve enhanced capabilities beyond conventional design.
-- **State-of-the-Art Performance**: Showcasing the effectiveness of the method by automatically generating a Japanese LLM with Math reasoning capability and a Japanese VLM.
-Both models achieved state-of-the-art performance on various benchmarks, even without explicit optimization for those tasks.
+- **State-of-the-Art Performance**: Achieved state-of-the-art results with automatically generated models, including a Japanese LLM with Math reasoning capability and a culturally-aware Japanese VLM.
-- **High Efficiency and Surprising Generalizability**: Observation that a 7B parameter LLM surpassed the performance of some previous 70B parameter Japanese LLMs on benchmark datasets, highlighting the high efficiency and surprising generalization capability of the approach.
-This model can serve as a strong general-purpose Japanese LLM.
+- **High Efficiency and Surprising Generalizability**: Showed that a 7B parameter model outperformed some 70B parameter models, highlighting efficiency and generalization capabilities.
+- **Culturally-Aware VLM**: Produced a Japanese VLM that excels in handling Japanese culture-specific content, achieving top results on relevant benchmarks.
 ## Method
 ### Explanation of overall method
 ### Merging in the Parameter Space (PS)